mflatt/shplait/IMPLEMENTATION.md

 example, is a definition macro that expands to Rhombus's `def`.
 The type checking strategy is as follows:

- * As a prmitive expresison form is parsed (in the sense of `expr_meta.Parsed`), it adds static information to the parsed form to report it's type.
+ * As a primitive expression form is parsed (in the sense of `expr_meta.Parsed`), it adds static information to the parsed form to report it's type.